plumvillage/newsletter/src/en/articles/br-troi-ruong-duc--happiness-where-are-you.md

 Son Ha is quite humid and cold compared to the Upper Hamlet.
 When winter came, my room became very cold.
 My mentor never uses the heater and l wished to learn his way of living.
 Thanks to his example and way of training, my body slowly began to accept the environment.
 My mentor knows that l am afraid of the cold.
 He kindly suggested that I change to a thicker quilt and the problem of keeping warm when sleeping was solved.
 I can now sleep peacefully at night.
 Sometimes I would think to myself: *Right this moment, there are many people, especially children, who are living in abject poverty, who do not have enough clothes for the winter.
 I am very lucky to have enough clothes to wear and to continue to practice.*

-Living in the sangha, I have many chances to practice - like inviting the Great Temple Bell, chanting the morning chant, leading walking meditation, and offering guided sitting meditation.
+Living in the sangha, I have many chances to practice–like inviting the Great Temple Bell, chanting the morning chant, leading walking meditation, and offering guided sitting meditation.
 I am a shy person.
 But thanks to these opportunities, I am slowly overcoming my shyness.
 This brings me a lot of courage in the practice.

 ## The Dharma garden